rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The input parameters of the operation are:

-o  A "stream" name, which identifies the targeted event stream against which the subscription is applied.

 o  An event stream filter, which may reduce the set of event records pushed.

-o  If the transport used by the RPC supports multiple encodings, an optional "encoding" for the event records pushed.
-If no "encoding" is included, the encoding of the RPC MUST be used.

 If the publisher can satisfy the "establish-subscription" request, it replies with an identifier for the subscription and then immediately starts streaming notification messages.